 Secondly, I don’t think anyone has raised the same concerns about pharmaceutical nicotine inhalators which, in the UK at least, are available over the counter.
 Similarly I’m not aware of any evidence of adult non-smokers using either e-cigarettes or pharmaceutical nicotine inhalators in any number as a gateway to smoking – if there were I’m sure we would have heard of it by now.
 Bad news travels fast!

-Adrian: To my knowledge, Philip Morris was involved in discussions on the Tobacco Bill it supports in the US long before the advent of E-smoking so I don’t think that these beliefs are justified in the case of e-cigarettes.
+To my knowledge, Philip Morris was involved in discussions on the Tobacco Bill it supports in the US long before the advent of E-smoking so I don’t think that these beliefs are justified in the case of e-cigarettes.
 But what I think are justified are the widely-held beliefs that if this Tobacco Bill is signed into law as currently drafted, e-cigarettes along with other innovative products would face an almost impossible task to get regulatory approval and would therefore be banned.
 This would in effect freeze the market and divide it between regular cigarettes (for those who either want to smoke or partake in the quasi-smoking experience which e-cigarettes provide), smokeless tobacco products (less harmful than cigarettes, but a completely different consumer experience) and pharmaceutical nicotine products (for those want to quit smoking entirely or at minimum cut-down their consumption).
 So e-cigarettes are at risk of being caught in a regulatory trap, with consumers being denied the choice of a far safer product than regular cigarettes that might meet their smoking abstinence needs better than either smokeless tobacco or pharmaceutical nicotine products.

 It would make a lot more sense if a separate regulatory category were to be carved out for cross-over products like e-cigarettes and I’d like to see the manufacturers of these products being more pro-active in this regard.
 I’m certain such a move would find support from those members of the public health community who see e-cigarettes as potential life-savers rather than as regulatory upstarts.
 Development and application of an appropriate regulatory package wouldn’t have to be done all at once; it could be incremental, thereby allowing the products to stay on the market in the meantime.